If you're one of many Manchester house movers thinking of moving to a different area of Manchester, this in-depth guide has you covered.

 When you move to Manchester, you will find that it offers a range of activities for you to enjoy at an affordable price.
 In general, for meals out, it usually costs £10 per person.
 A beer usually costs £3 per pint, and a glass of wine would cost £3.50.

-If you have just arrived in Manchester, there are certain places you should definitely visit to immerse yourself in the culture.
+If you have just arrived in Manchester, there are certain places you should visit to immerse yourself in the culture.

 The Northern Quarter